 Introduction to Rust usize

-It is a primitive type of rust, which is based on pointer like C programming language.
-If we have a type that does not have a definite size, we call those primitive types as ‘usize’ in rust or dynamically sized types in rust.
-It is representing as the pointer sized unsigned type in rust.
-If we want to know about the size of this type, we can refer to how many bytes it takes to represent any of the memory locations.
-This cannot be predicted at the compile time; this can only be done at the runtime because it does not know how many bite or bytes it will take because is also termed as dynamic size integer.
-In the coming section, we will discuss more the usize in rust how they work and how they should be implemented in the program in detail.
+It is a primitive type of rust based on a pointer like C programming language.
+If we have a type that does not have a definite size, we call those primitive types ‘usize’ in rust or dynamically sized types in rust.
+It is represented as the pointer sized unsigned type in rust.
+The number of bytes required to represent any one of the memory locations can be used to determine the size of this type.
+This cannot be predicted at the compile time; it can only be done at the runtime because it does not know how many bite or bytes it will take because it is also termed a dynamic size integer.
+In the coming section, we will discuss more the usize in rust, how they work, and how they should be implemented in the program in detail.

 Syntax

-As we already discuss that usize is used to represent the integer value of the variable.
-Let’s take a look at its syntax how to define using in Rust for better understanding for beginners see below;
+As mentioned earlier, we use usize to represent the integer value of the variable.
+Let’s take a look at its syntax and how to define use in Rust for better understanding for beginners see below;

 let variable_name:usize = integer_value;

-As you can see in the above lines of syntax, we are declaring the usize variable; for this, we are defining a variable by using the type using in rust. let’s take a practice syntax for better understanding for beginners see below;
+As you can see in the above lines of syntax, we declare the usize variable; for this, we are defining a variable by using the type in rust.
+Let’s take a practice syntax for better understanding for beginners see below;

 Example: